C-out-in-S/COP3060Project1/README.md

    * Lets people change language, and app notification settings.
 * Search Screen
    * Lets user search for interests and other users
+* Messaging Screen - Chat for users to communicate (direct 1-on-1)
+   * After creating account, user is able to select profiles to communicate with through their feed or search.

 ### 3. Navigation